 JENNA BLUM is the New York Times and internationally bestselling author of novels Those Who Save Us and The Stormchasers and the novella “The Lucky One” in the collection Grand Central.
-Jenna’s third novel, The Lost Family, will be published by Harper Collins on June 5th, 2018.
+Jenna’s third novel, The Lost Family, published by Harper Collin, debuted on June 5th, 2018.
 Jenna’s novels have been published in over 20 countries.
 She is one of Oprah’s Top Thirty Women Writers.
 Jenna’s first novel, Those Who Save Us, won the Ribalow Prize, awarded by Hadassah Magazine and adjudged by Elie Wiesel; Jenna interviewed Holocaust survivors for the Steven Spielberg Survivors of the Shoah Foundation for five years.

 Jenna is a public speaker, traveling nationally and internationally; she has visited over 800 book clubs in the Boston area alone!
 Jenna is based in Boston, teaching at Grub Street Writers, where she has been running master fiction and novel workshops for over 20 years; she earned her M.A. in Creative Writing for Boston University and was the fiction editor for AGNI LIterary Magazine.
 For more information about Jenna, please visit her website, www.jennablum.com, and follow her on Facebook, Twitter, and Instagram.